ADHO-MUKHA-SVANASANA

 • Downward Dog is a great posture to rest the spine between strong back bends and forward bends.

-• With practice, Downward Dog can eventually become a rest pose to aid you to reconnect with your breath during strong Vinyasa or Ashtanga yoga classes.
+• With practice, Downward Dog can eventually become a rest pose to aid you in reconnecting with your breath during strong Vinyasa or Ashtanga yoga classes.

 What are the Preparatory poses for Adho Mukha Svanasana?